pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

 * Syntax error (such as unclosed quotation marks) in the original CSV, SQL or Parquet file.
 * I/O, network or system permission errors.

-Unique/Primary key conflict in the Local-backend is handled separately and explained in the next section.
+Unique/Primary key conflict in the physical import mode is handled separately and explained in the next section.

-## Duplicate resolution in Local-backend mode
+## Duplicate resolution in the physical import mode

-In the Local-backend mode, TiDB Lightning imports data by first converting them to KV pairs and ingesting the pairs into TiKV in batches.
-Unlike the TiDB-backend mode, duplicate rows are not detected until the end of a task.
-Therefore, duplicate errors in the Local-backend mode are not controlled by `max-error`, but rather by a separate configuration `duplicate-resolution`.
+In the physical import mode, TiDB Lightning imports data by first converting them to KV pairs and ingesting the pairs into TiKV in batches.
+Unlike the logical import mode, duplicate rows are not detected until the end of a task.
+Therefore, duplicate errors in the physical import mode are not controlled by `max-error`, but rather by a separate configuration `duplicate-resolution`.

 {{< copyable "" >}}